seedifferently/boto_rsync/README.rst

   on some systems.
 See the "--glob" option's help text for more info.
 * At this time, the script does not take advantage of boto's "multipart" transfer methods. (pull requests welcome!)
-* The release version of boto as of this writing (2.1.1) seems to be buggy when attempting to perform GS to GS transfers.
-Use the latest boto github source if you need this functionality.

 Disclaimers and Warnings